Demographics of Libya: Y-chromosome

-Analysis of Y-chromosome have found that the Libyan population is characterized by the high frequency of haplogroup J1-M267 (39.5%) and haplogroup E-M81 (33.7%).
+Analysis of Y-chromosome have found that the Libyan population is characterized by the high frequency of haplogroup J1-P58 (37.2%) and haplogroup E-M81 (33%).

-Listed here are the human Y-chromosome DNA haplogroups in Libya.
+Listed here are the human Y-chromosome DNA haplogroups in Libya taken from a sample of 215 unrelated males.

 Religions

 The vast majority Libyans are nominally Sunni Muslim.
 Almost 3% of the population is Christian, with some local Christian church adherents in Eastern Libya - the Copts.
-A small Jewish community historically lived in Libya since antiquity (see History of the Jews in Libya), but the almost the entire Jewish community in Libya eventually fled the country for Italy, Israel, or the United States, particularly after anti-Jewish riots in the wake of the 1967 Six-Day War between Arab countries and Israel.
+A small Jewish community historically lived in Libya since antiquity (see History of the Jews in Libya), but almost the entire Jewish community in Libya eventually fled the country for Italy, Israel, or the United States, particularly after anti-Jewish riots in the wake of the 1967 Six-Day War between Arab countries and Israel.
 The final Jew in Libya, Esmeralda Meghnagi, died in 2002 ending the several millennia long Jewish ancestral body in Libya.

-Culture

-Cuisine

-Libyan cuisine is mainly Arab and Mediterranean with Italian influence.
-Notable dishes include Shorba Arabiya, or Arabian soup, which is a thick, highly spiced soup.
-Like other Maghrebi countries, couscous and tajine are traditional of Libya.
-Bazeen is a traditional Libyan food, made from a mix of barley flour and a small amount of plain flour.

-Music

-Libyan music is largely Arab in nature, however some Andalusi and Berber cultures also exist.
-Libyan origin instruments are the Zukra (a bagpipe), a flute (made of bamboo), the tambourine, the oud (a fretless lute) and the darbuka (a goblet drum held sideways and played with the fingers).
-Bedouin poet-singers had a great influence on the musical folklore of Libya, particularly the style of huda, the camel driver's song.